 Apply to this course through the Lifelong Learning Centre.

+We will treat all applications individually.
+We'll take into account an applicant's life experience and the circumstances in which they have gained prior qualifications and we encourage you to cover these things in your personal statement.
 Your application will be reviewed by the Admissions team, and if you’re successful you’ll be invited to an interview which will involve a written task.

 Once you’re made an offer you’ll be asked to engage with KickStart.
 This is a pre-entry programme designed to ease your move into studying at the University of Leeds.
 You’re welcome to contact us for further information.